 Return-to-office policies and a strong job market both have positive implications for public transportation ridership recovery.
-However, office occupancy rates remain around 50 percent, after recovery from a slight dip in August 2023.
-Regardless of slow office occupancy recovery, ridership return has continued to recover indicating public transit success in attracting a variety of non-commute trips.1 Current data remains limited, but indicators in several metro regions point to transit recovery being led by trips to and from residential and commercial areas as opposed to office/work centers.
+Office occupancy rates increased slightly in the first four months of 2025, averaging around 52 percent of pre-pandemic levels, according to Kastle Systems.
+Regardless of slow office occupancy recovery, public transit ridership recovery has continued.
+Public transit ridership is 85 percent of the same period in 2019, according to the APTA Ridership Trends Dashboard powered by Transit.
+Agencies continue to attract a wide range of commute and non-commute trips.
+Current data remains limited, but indicators in several metro regions point to public transit recovery being led by trips to and from residential and commercial areas as opposed to office/work centers.
 More time and data are needed to determine if this transit demand shift will remain the driving force for ridership return.
-Bus ridership recovery has been the consistent leader compared to other transit modes largely due to bus rider population groups.
-According to APTA's Who Rides Public Transportation, 22 percent of bus riders are under the age of 25, twice the percentage of younger rail riders.
-With bus riders on average earning less than rail riders and often working non-office jobs, they have been a critical driver of ridership recovery for many public transit agencies.2

 With transit ridership recovering at a much faster rate than office attendance, other factors must be considered for transit's rebound.
 Non-office jobs, such as work in restaurants and bars, have rebounded tremendously since March 2020.
-According to the National Restaurant Association, the restaurant industry was the largest job creator from January 2021 to May 20233.
+According to the National Restaurant Association, the restaurant industry was the largest job creator from January 2021 to May 2023.
 Many restaurant jobs require latenight hours and are generally lower income than office jobs.
-Average bus rider demographics generally align with those of restaurant or other late-night employees indicating a significant reason for bus ridership increases leading overall transit recovery.
+Average bus rider demographics generally align with those of restaurant or other late-night employees, indicating a significant reason for bus ridership increases leading overall transit recovery.

-$^{^{\}rm 1}$ Kastle data aggregated from several weekly data update emails. $\underline{\text{www.kastle.com}}.$
+&lt;sup>1 Kastle data aggregated from several weekly data update emails. www.kastle.com.